Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Modalism- heresy stating that the 3 Persons within the Godhead are really 1 Person who changed into the other; i.e., God turned into Jesus, Jesus turn into the Holy Ghost.

-Moil- work hard, slave.
-Confusion turmoil, or trouble.
+Moil- work hard, slave, toil.
+Confusion, turmoil, or trouble.

 Monolithic- acting in unity and agreement.
 Characterized by massiveness and rigidity and total uniformity. (a monolithic religion or society.)